-If your DashCam videos won’t play or are missing, you have come to the right place.
-Here is step-by-step DashCam troubleshooting guide.
+If your DashCam videos won't play or are missing, you have come to the right place.
+Here is a step-by-step DashCam troubleshooting guide.

 Due to a variety of reasons, DashCam videos may refuse to play or become missing.
 In critical situations, such as accidents, where the video files are vital in insurance claims, one cannot afford to lose those few seconds of video that can prove their case.
 Fortunately, there are a variety of ways to recover and repair corrupted DashCam video files.

 This guide thoroughly explains the step-by-step solutions on how you can repair dash cam corrupt files and get them to play flawlessly.
 It goes on to provide tips on how you can make sure your DashCam videos don't get corrupted.

 A dashcam is a video camera that is mounted on the dashboard or windscreen of the car and continuously records through the windshield while you are driving.
 The camera saves video files, usually in MP4, MOV, AVI, M4V, file formats, in an SD card.
 You can transfer the video footage from the SD card to your computer, and play them using standard video players.

 Your dash cam may work just fine for years, and then when an accident happens and you need to review the footage, it appears that the video is missing or damaged, and the dashcam videos won't play.
 Besides the dashcam video not playing, they may turn blurry, become choppy or jerky, are flickering, frozen, grainy, have missing sound, or have audio-video sync problems.

 Why?
 The error can either be with your dashcam, SD cards, or due to the often unintentional wrong handling of dashcam videos.

 Reasons dashcam videos won't play include:

 With all these reasons why you can get your DashCam video files corrupted, every DashCam owner would probably want to know as many dashcam troubleshooting solutions as possible.
 Manual dashcam troubleshooting methods are, however, not foolproof.
 One way you can ensure that your lost dashcam video data is completely recovered is by using the Recoverit Video Repair software.